-As of 2019, the installers for Ubuntu 18.x and Mint 19.1 don't offer an option for a dual-boot system with full-disk encryption (on a system that already has Windows installed).
-Online documentation for how to do this is rather scattered and you're likely to end up with an unbootable laptop if you do it wrong.
+As of 2019, the installers for Ubuntu 18.x and Mint 19.1 don't offer an option for a dual-boot system with full-disk encryption on a system that already has Windows installed.
+Online documentation for how to do this is rather scattered and you're likely to end up with an unbootable laptop if you make a mistake.
 The following steps worked on a new Windows-10 laptop.

 Boot the live USB image for Ubuntu or Mint.
 From a terminal, type